-How do companies win in such an environment?
+How do companies in the fashion and apparel industry win in such an environment?
 The apparel, footwear, and accessories markets have depended upon The NPD Group for fashion market research and solutions for decades.
 Leading brands rely on us for comprehensive information and analysis about consumer spending and shopping behavior plus customized solutions that drive better business decisions.

 How do we do it?
-We collect information from more than 1,200 retailer partners representing 165,000 stores worldwide, field 12 million consumer surveys each year, and mine the receipts of millions of consumers -- to tell our clients what, where, and why people are buying.
+We collect information from more than 1,300 retailers, including both e-commerce and brick-and-mortar, field 12 million consumer surveys each year, and mine the receipts of millions of consumers—to tell our clients what, where, and why people are buying.
 We bring those robust data assets along with our industry expertise and combine it with your data or third-party data to address your business issues, from opportunity identification to program evaluation.

 Monitor sales of men’s, women’s, and children’s apparel in department stores, specialty stores, and national chains.
 You also can use this service to track sales of women’s accessories in department stores and national chains.
 It delivers the most detailed point-of-sale (POS) information available for the fashion industry to guide your critical business decisions.